 The legal justification for arresting the “shooter” rests on existing wiretapping or eavesdropping laws, with statutes against obstructing law enforcement sometimes cited.
 Illinois, Massachusetts, and Maryland are among the 12 states in which all parties must consent for a recording to be legal unless, as with TV news crews, it is obvious to all that recording is underway.
 Since the police do not consent, the camera-wielder can be arrested.
-Most all-party-consent states also include an exception for recording in public places where “no expectation of privacy exists” (Illinois does not) but in practice this exception is not being recognized.Need an example?
+Most all-party-consent states also include an exception for recording in public places where “no expectation of privacy exists” (Illinois does not) but in practice this exception is not being recognized.

 1) Graber was not arrested immediately.
 Ten days after the encounter, he posted some of he material to YouTube, and it embarrassed Trooper J. D. Uhler.
 The trooper, who was in plainclothes and an unmarked car, jumped out waving a gun and screaming.
 Only later did Uhler identify himself as a police officer.
 When the YouTube video was discovered the police got a warrant against Graber, searched his parents’ house (where he presumably lives), seized equipment, and charged him with a violation of wiretapping law.

 Now, there’s a longer video which shows exactly why this rider deserved to get a speeding (and perhaps Riding Like a Dumbass) ticket. Â But wiretapping? Â Seriously? Â What an absolutely ridiculous abuse of the law. Â Some in Maryland want to change the law, but so long as it’s accepted as a defensive weapon for the police, I don’t think we’ll be seeing that happen anytime soon. Â Interest in more about this? Â Go check out Photography Is Not a Crime.